Leslie Coombs Brand: Personal life

 Brand married Lulu Broughton in 1883, but she died a few months later.
 He later married Mary Louise Dean in 1891 (1871–1945).
 His sister married the architect Nathaniel Dryden (1849–1924).
 Since they had no children of their own, Mr. Brand and his wife enjoyed time with their family, including his sisters, nieces and nephews.
 They were also avid dog owners, several of the Brand dogs are buried in the Brand cemetery.
 On the grounds of El Miradero there were many facilities for recreation, including a swimming pool, tennis courts, horse stables, gardens and greenhouse.

-Leslie Brand had an affair with Birdie Esther Carpenter (1891–1954), who he met on a train from Oregon to California.
+Brand had an affair with Birdie Esther Carpenter (1891–1954), who he met on a train from Oregon to California.
 They married in Tijuana, Mexico when Birdie became pregnant with their first child.
 Birdie took the name Gordon for their marriage.
 They had 2 children, Lee Carl Muir Gordon (1922–2006) and Jack Gordon (1923–1979).
-Birdie lived at property at Rinaldi Street and Laurel Canyon Boulevard eventually selling the property and moving to a duplex on Brand Boulevard.
-She passed away on July 1, 1954.
+Birdie lived at property at Rinaldi Street and Laurel Canyon Boulevard eventually selling and moving to a duplex on Brand Boulevard.
+She died on July 1, 1954.

 In the summer of 1924, Leslie Brand was diagnosed with terminal cancer and he convalesced at home.
 He decided to donate his home and acreage to the city of Glendale to be used exclusively as a public library and park.
-He died on April 10, 1925 in Glendale, California.
-Upon the death of Mary Louise Brand in 1945, El Miradero, its gardens and parkland became the property of the city of Glendale.
+He was reported to have been terminally ill in March 1925 and died on April 10, 1925.
+Upon the death of Mary Louise Brand in 1945, El Miradero, it's gardens and parkland became the property of the city of Glendale, designated as Brand Park.
 The home would be used for cultural purposes until the opening of the Brand Library and Art Center in 1956.

+Actress Claire Dodd was married to Brand's grand-nephew, Harry Brand Cooper, and is buried in the Brand Family cemetery in Brand Park.